MicrosoftDocs/Advertising-docs/BingAds/hotel-service/get-started.md

 5. For **Go Live**, click **Skip payment information**

-After Bing creates the account, you may use the MSA with the Hotel Ads API.
+After creating your sandbox account and getting your MSA, let your account manager know so they can enable it for Hotel Ads.
+You won't be able to use Hotel Ads or the API in sandbox until it's enabled.

 > [!NOTE]
 > The MSA signup process returns you to the SI Bing Ads user interface (ui.si.bingads.microsoft.com).
 After completing the MSA process, sign out of the SI interface.
 To access Hotel Ads using the Bing Ads user interface in sandbox, go to <a href="https://ui.sandbox.bingads.microsoft.com" data-raw-source="[https://ui.sandbox.bingads.microsoft.com](https://ui.sandbox.bingads.microsoft.com)">https://ui.sandbox.bingads.microsoft.com</a> and sign in using your new MSA email address.